 Some of the local residents who removed materials from the site used it for their gardens or renovation projects.
 Yet, none of the locals were aware of the dangers.
 No one told them the rocks they were using for home and garden projects were filled with a hazardous, life-threatening mineral.

 Although the current owners of Western Mills are undergoing a voluntary cleanup site, the Environmental Protection Agency (EPA) is still studying the impact had on people.
 It’s been estimated that thousands of people nationwide have died due to Libby Montana’s production and distribution of asbestos.

 In the state of Minnesota, there have been over 4,852 asbestos-related deaths and illnesses according to the Environmental Working Group (EWG).
 Some of the victims worked for Western Mills when asbestos was widely used.

 Reserve Mining Company

 Further, workers who extracted iron ore and helped dispose of the waste faced health hazards daily.
 Many of these workers now live with asbestos-related diseases.
 Some have died.

-Additional Job Sites, Buildings, and Businesses Associate with Asbestos in Minneapolis
+Additional Job Sites, Buildings, and Businesses Associated with Asbestos in Minneapolis

 - Coon Rapids Middle School